OneGet/NanoServerPackage/README.md

 ```

 ##### Example 2
-Download and save version 10.0.14300.100 of the NPDS package with de-de culture to the current directory.
+Download and save version 10.0.14393.0 of the NPDS package with de-de culture to the current directory.
 ```
-Save-NanoServerPackage Microsoft-NanoServer-NPDS-Package -Path .\ -Culture de-de -RequiredVersion 10.0.14300.100
+Save-NanoServerPackage Microsoft-NanoServer-NPDS-Package -Path .\ -Culture de-de -RequiredVersion 10.0.14393.0
 ```
 OR
 ```
-Save-Package -ProviderName NanoServerPackage Microsoft-NanoServer-NPDS-Package -Path .\ -Culture de-de -RequiredVersion 10.0.14300.100 -DisplayCulture
+Save-Package -ProviderName NanoServerPackage Microsoft-NanoServer-NPDS-Package -Path .\ -Culture de-de -RequiredVersion 10.0.14393.0 -DisplayCulture
 ```

 ##### Example 3
-Download and save the it-it version of the Defenders package to the current directory by piping the results from the search cmdlets.
-Please do not specify ```-ProviderName``` in the ```Save-Package``` cmdlet if you piped result to it.
+Download and save the it-it culture of the Shielded VM package to the current directory by piping the results from the search cmdlets.
+The dependency package will be downloaded as well.
 ```
-Find-NanoServerPackage -Name *Defenders* -Culture it-it | Save-NanoServerPackage -Path .\
+Find-NanoServerPackage -Name *shielded* -Culture it-it | Save-NanoServerPackage -Path .\
 ```
 OR
 ```
-Find-Package -ProviderName NanoServerPackage *Defenders* -Culture it-it | Save-Package -Path .\ -DisplayCulture
+Find-Package -ProviderName NanoServerPackage *shielded* -Culture it-it | Save-Package -Path .\ -DisplayCulture
 ```

 ## Inventory what Windows Packages are installed
 You can search for installed packages on your local NanoServer machine or an offline NanoServer image using ```Get-Package```.

 ##### Example 1
-Search for all Windows Packages installed on the local machine that has version 10.0.14300.1000.
+Search for all Windows Packages installed on the local machine.
 ```
-Get-Package -ProviderName NanoServerPackage -RequiredVersion 10.0.14300.100 -DisplayCulture
+Get-Package -ProviderName NanoServerPackage -DisplayCulture
 ```

 ##### Example 2